Why The Chancellor Wants a Return to Seamless Workplace and Remote Working

 In his interview with City AM, Sunak was keen to promote the vibrancy and buzz of our cities, and that he was “desperate” for “the buzz, the vitality and the creativity” that cities generate, and that he’s “not one of those people that thinks the history book has been written on cities”.
 That’s fantastic news for businesses who rely on our towns and cities being places for doing business.
 So as the towns and cities across our country return to being places where businesses want to be, people and businesses will continue to flex their working locations more flexibly than ever before.

 At Callroute, our focus has always been to let businesses choose the way they want to work – unconstrained by location or connection, whether they want to call or collaborate with each other.
-Our Microsoft Teams phone integration offer became one of the platforms that enabled organisations to move rapidly to home working, and with Callroute Teams telephony, our customers were able to create a remote working environment that included that most valuable of communications services, calling.
+Our Microsoft Teams phone integration offer became one of the platforms that enabled organisations to move rapidly to home working, and with Callroute Direct Routing for Microsoft Teams, our customers were able to create a remote working environment that included that most valuable of communications services, calling.

-Suggested reading: For more information on how Callroute can help businesses shift towards unified collaboration, check out our use cases on remote telephony with your collaboration platform and deploying without disruption.
+Suggested reading: For more information on how Callroute can help businesses shift towards unified communication, check out our use cases on remote telephony with your collaboration platform and deploying without disruption.

 There has never been a better time to let Callroute help you turn your Microsoft Teams platform into a fully integrated part of your business communications strategy, retaining all of the benefits of collaboration and the odd after works virtual drinks socials, but never compromising the voice services that connect your business with the economic opportunity around the world.